intersystems/FirstLook-REST/README.md

    ZN "mynamespace"

-5. Enter the following commands (replacing with the full path of the buildsample/buildsamplerest.rtn file):
+5. Enter the following commands (replacing with the full path of the buildsample/Build.RESTSample.cls file):

-    do $system.OBJ.Load("full-path-to-buildsamplerest.rtn","ck")
+    do $system.OBJ.Load("full-path-to-Build.RESTSample.cls","ck")

-    do ^buildsamplerest
+    do ##class(Build.RESTSample).Build

-6. Then answer any prompts.
+6. When prompted, enter the the full path of the directory to which you downloaded this sample.

 7. Copy the coffee directory of the repository to install-dir/CSP.